General principles for the interpretation and application of the Charter

 - The claim to be adjudicated is prima facie meritorious;

 Special costs payable to public interest litigants are available only in exceptional circumstances; they may be ordered where the case involves matters of public interest that are truly exceptional, and where it is shown that it would not have been possible to effectively pursue the litigation in question with private funding (Association des parents de l’école Rose-des-vents v.
-British Columbia (Education), 2015 SCC 21, 2 S.C.R.
+British Columbia (Education), 2 S.C.R.
 139, following Carter, supra, at paragraphs 140-141).

 - Date modified: